OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 Their concern was how Team A could push up changes to Application A for their QA engineers to test and business owners to verify without stepping all over Team B's work.
 As an added kicker, how can Team C make changes to their application without stopping Team B from pushing a set of bug fixes through?

 I ran into this scenario multiple times at different jobs before working at Octopus Deploy.
-The tooling, and the collective lack of knowledge, at the time, led to some, let's say, unusual solutions.
-Team C was told that whatever changes they made had to be backwards compatible from the start.
+At the time, the tooling, and the collective lack of knowledge, led to some, let's say, unusual solutions.
+Team C was told that whatever changes they made had to be backwards compatible.
 Hide it behind a feature flag if you must.
 You cannot stop work for Teams A and B.  Team A was told to hold off pushing their changes until Team B had finished their work.
+Depending on how long that took, Team A might try to sneak in a few minor changes as well, outside the scope of their feature.
 That is just three teams.
 I've worked for companies with 10+ development teams.
 Imagine trying to juggle all that!

 The final kicker is sometimes a developer will be working on a spike or another change, and they want to get feedback from someone.
 This feedback could come from another developer, or it could come from a business owner.
 In the past when I did this, I had the developer and/or business owner connect directly to my machine.
-Connecting directly to my machine was a significant pain on my end as I could be in the middle of tweaking something else and the code might not be in a usable state.
-It would've been nice to have someplace I could push the change without breaking everyone.
+Connecting directly to my machine was a significant pain for me as I could be in the middle of tweaking something else and the code might not be in a usable state.
+It would've been nice to have someplace I could push to a development server.
+At the time if I did that it would go up to the "main" development server and potentially break things.

 A much more ideal solution is each team, as well as developers, get their own "sandbox" hosting all of the applications.